oanhnn/oanhnn.github.io/_posts/2016-02-01-using-multiple-github-accounts-with-ssh-keys.md

 ---

 ## Problem
 I have a GitHub account, it is *oanhnn*, but at office, I could not use my personal GitHub account.
-I have to use an other GitHub account, eg *supermen*.
+I have to use an other GitHub account, eg *superman*.
-I want use both two accounts on same computer (use without typing password each times, when git push or pull).
+I want to use both two accounts on same computer (without typing password every time, when doing git push or pull).

 <!--more-->